 4. If you’re sending parcels to far-flung relations, then you need to get your act together: the last posting date for Royal Mail economy postage for anywhere outside Europe is 28 September – you can see all the dates here.
 There’s a comparison site which lets you find the best deal for courier services here.

-5. Be careful if you buy gift vouchers: some with House of Fraser gift vouchers are currently having a ‘mare getting theirs honoured.
+5. Be careful if you buy gift cards: some with House of Fraser gift vouchers are currently having a ‘mare getting theirs honoured.
 And there have been plenty of stories in the papers recently about expired vouchers.
 If you do buy them, then point out to the recipient when they run out.
 Or just give cash – parcel it up with a cheap box of chocolates or something to make it look more present-like.

 6. Buying something big?
 Then watch out for Black Friday deals by monitoring the price of the item you want and watching to see if it’s cheaper on Black Friday (23 November).
 Also, it’s worth registering with a cashback site such as Topcashback* – you’ll then get a proportion of the cost back.